SENA BAŞÖZ

 KRANK ART Gallery, Istanbul

-The name of the exhibition comes from Cicero’s lost philosophical work Consolatio written to soothe his grief after the death of his daughter.
-Başöz is concerned with the tension of narrating personal archives that don’t necessarily fit into an institutional structure.
+The title of the exhibition, A Consolation, is derived from Cicero’s lost philosophical work Consolatio, written to ease his grief following the death of his daughter.
+Başöz grapples with the tension of narrating personal archives that don’t fit neatly into institutional frameworks.

-The video installation that gives its name to the exhibition, A Consolation is placed on the floor of the exhibition space.
-While the artist was working with Hrant Dink Archive for the creation of 23,5 Hrant Dink Memory Site, she went through her own archive of photographs, written and printed material questioning the future of accumulated personal stories and knowledge that leak through the linear narratives of human lives and do not fit into an institutional structure.
-She places a looping video of posidonia oceanica, a seaweed native to the Mediterranean, next to the pile of shredded material from her own archive.
-The seaweed resembles the shredded archive formally.
+The video installation that gives the exhibition its name, A Consolation, is placed on the floor of the space.
+During her work with the Hrant Dink Archive for the creation of the 23,5 Hrant Dink Memory Site, Başöz revisited her own personal archive of photographs, writings, and printed materials.
+In this process, she questioned the future of accumulated personal stories and knowledge—those that leak through the linear narratives of human lives and elude institutional structures.
+A looping video of Posidonia oceanica, a seaweed native to the Mediterranean, is displayed next to a pile of shredded materials from her own archive.
+The seaweed formally mirrors the shredded archive.
 Can the underwater meadow offer a consolation for the lost, the destroyed, or the forgotten in a morass of information?
 The artist reflects on cycles of knowledge and memory through the seaweed that sway collectively in an underwater meadow before drifting away, eventually forming piles on beaches, and then turning into compost.

-Next to the installation on the wall is a series of 4 collages on paper called Postcards for the Future.
-The artist leaves notes to the future through these postcards made from shredded sunrise and sunset photographs from the artist’s personal archive, bird feathers, human hair and dried seaweed.
+Next to this installation, on the wall, is a series of four collages on paper titled Postcards for the Future.
+These postcards, made from shredded photographs of sunrises and sunsets from the artist's personal archive, bird feathers, human hair, and dried seaweed, are the artist’s notes to the future.
 These materials initially exist within a multitude and continually disperse.
-She is interested in the medium of postcard as an archival material and what it preserves.
-Can the dispersed material be re-activated as parts of a whole?
+In using the medium of the postcard as archival material, Başöz raises the question: Can these fragmented pieces be reactivated as parts of a whole?

-Aviation Series is a series of cubes made out of bird feathers of varying sizes.
-The artist has been repeatedly interested in the form of the cube as a metaphor for the rational mind.
-The cube is the most efficient shape to fit and preserve articles in.
-Tidying up, categorizing are methods of the human mind dealing with the complexity of the universe.
-These feather cubes offer a proposal for reconciliation between nature and the human rationality.
+The Aviation Series consists of cubes made from bird feathers of varying sizes.
+The artist has long been drawn to the form of the cube as a metaphor for the rational mind.
+The cube is the most efficient shape for organizing and preserving objects, reflecting the human impulse to tidy, categorize, and simplify the complexities of the universe.
+These feather cubes propose a reconciliation between nature’s fluidity and human rationality.

-This Used to be Sea is a collage made with a vintage postcard of ruins from Denizli, the artist's hometown, placed on dried seaweed.
-The Moon brings together shredded photographs soaked in water with dried seaweed.
-Both pieces investigate continuous coming into pieces of the world and cycles of renewal.
+This Used to be Sea is a collage composed of a vintage postcard of ruins from Denizli, the artist’s hometown, placed on dried seaweed.
+The Moon combines shredded photographs soaked in water with dried seaweed.
+Both works delve into the ongoing disintegration of the world and the cycles of renewal that follow.

-The Box, The Box consists of a sequence of various objects hidden inside thick, dark, long hair being picked over sometimes by a male and sometimes by a female hand.
-In the video compassion and care trigger phenomena in contrast such as concealment and revelation, holding on and letting go, death and life.
+The Box is a video sequence in which various objects are concealed within thick, dark, long hair, intermittently picked over by a male or female hand.
+In this piece, compassion and care evoke contrasting phenomena such as concealment and revelation, holding on and letting go, death and life.

 The Box